ohsu-cedar-comp-hub/HOP_CHIP/README.md

-# Analyzing HOP data W/ Focus on ChIP Calls
+# Analyzing HOP data W/ Focus on CHIP Calls

-Given sequencing data from HOP, the user can identify ChIP calls, compare with known calls, perform various annotations and create a variety of companion visualizations.
+Given sequencing data from HOP, the user can identify CHIP calls, compare with known calls, perform various annotations and create a variety of companion visualizations.

 ## Getting Started